yeraydiazdiaz/lunr.py/README.md

 Simply `pip install lunr` for the english only, best compatibility with Lunr.js version.

 An optional and experimental support for other languages via the [Natural Language Toolkit](http://www.nltk.org/) stemmers is also available via `pip install lunr[languages]`.

-Supported languages are arabic, danish, dutch, english, finnish, french, german, hungarian, italian, norwegian, portuguese, romanian, russian, spanish and swedish.

-Note the compatibility with Lunr.js is not guaranteed at the moment when using this experimental feature.
+Please refer to the [documentation page on languages](https://lunr.readthedocs.io/en/latest/languages/) for more information.

 ## Current state